 Some dedicated searching of the world wide web revealed some information on the the toll ticket machines used by the TBTA; from the "VIP Club", a club of retirees from IBM, Remington Rand, Sperry, Univac, Unisys, and other assorted information technology development firms.
 On page 158 of "UNIVAC PRODUCTS - ST. PAUL A Handbook of Major Products Designed, Developed, and Manufactured a ST. PAUL 16, MINNESOTA; 1947 to 1959" the following is found:

-And while punch cards are commonly
+punch cards are commonly

 thought of as mid-Twentieth Century technology, use of punched cards

-for tabulation dates back as far as 1896.
 Even I have to admit, I originally thought that the TBTA punch cards may be a circa 1950's issue.
 However, this was an incorrect presumption on my part.
-If the information received from Ms. Hankins of the TBTA archives is correct (and we have no reason to suspect it otherwise), the all Univac are the first issued punch cards, first issued in 1963; and the Univac / IBM are from circa 1970.
-She did not specify when the all IBM card were issued; but we can presume with IBM's acquisition of it competitors and its growing monopoly in the office machine / accounting world, the IBM style tickets appeared last, 1973.
-Tabulating the known printing codes reveals the following:
+If the information received from Ms. Hankins of the TBTA archives is correct (and I have no reason to suspect otherwise), the all Univac are the first issued punch cards, first issued in 1963; and the Univac / IBM are from circa 1970.
+She did not specify when the all IBM card were issued; but I can presume with IBM's acquisition of it competitors and its growing monopoly in the office machine / accounting world, the IBM style tickets appeared last, 1973.
+Tabulating the known printing codes and serial number prefixes reveals the following:

 Also, as more booklet covers begin to be seen, we can observe the complex assignment of values to various classes of vehicles at differing locations.
 Generally speaking, tolls at tunnels cost more than bridges, and the Verrazano being the newest crossing, was priced higher than other crossings.
 It made for a very confusing system and as you can see, the list of applicable locations on the .50 cent booklet cover takes up the entire cover.
 All punch cards are single sided with a beveled bottom right corner and all appear to be uniform in size and thickness: 3 3/8" (width) - 2 13/16" (height) - 0.0075" (thickness).

 In regards to the following cover for the Cross Bay Bridge / Veterans Memorial Bridge (which is for the ticket above); my internet research has not revealed what year "Veterans Memorial" was added to the name.
 Knowing this, would definitely give a fair approximation of the issue date.
-Since the Marine Parkway Bridge is overstamped on the booklet cover, can we conclude this booklet was issued soon after 1937 when the Marine Parkway Bridge was built, until new tickets including the bridge could be printed?
-But, I also took note that this issue has 5 digit zip codes listed for neighborhoods in Rockaway: 11691 -
+Since the Marine Parkway Bridge is overstamped on the booklet cover, can we therefore conclude this booklet was issued soon after 1937 when the Marine Parkway Bridge was built, until new tickets including the bridge could be printed?
+But, I also took note that this issue has 5 digit zip codes listed for neighborhoods in Rockaway: 11691

 Bayswater 11692 -